MCP Server: One Install, Every Client

 - You explicitly invoke:

-use the harness_anti_deception tool to evaluate... - You softly suggest:
+use the anti-deception tool to evaluate... - You softly suggest:

 reason about this,check this for sycophancy,review this code carefully - The query matches the tool's trigger conditions strongly enough that the agent recognizes a fit and decides to call

 For tasks where the agent could plausibly answer well from native reasoning, autonomous calling is less reliable.
 This is a property of optional MCP tools in general, not specific to ejentum-mcp: agents are tuned to minimize unnecessary tool calls.
-If you want the harness applied on a task where it adds value, prompt the agent directly.
+If you want the harness applied on a task where it adds value, prompt the agent directly, or install the skill files alongside the server for stronger routing context.

-When a harness is invoked, the calling agent absorbs the scaffold internally and shapes its response with it; you see the improved answer, not the scaffold.
+When a tool is invoked, the calling agent absorbs the operation internally and shapes its response with it; you see the improved answer, not the operation.

 Comparison: which integration path fits

-The Ejentum Logic API has three customer-facing delivery channels.
-Pick the one that fits your stack — they don't conflict.
+The harness has several customer-facing delivery channels.
+Pick the one that fits your stack; they don't conflict.

 | Path | Best for | Setup time | Where it lives |